marcusverykho/predictingDiabetes/README.md

 ## Conclusion

-- Blood pressure and High Cholesterol have the highest tetrachoric correlation value with getting diabetes
-- While Gender and Smoking have low tetrachoric correlation value.
+- It is possible to spot risk category of getting diabetes with ~75% accuracy.
+- Both models performed well in predicting the likelihood of Diabetes
 - Logistic Regression did better with a better Accuracy, Precision, Recall and F1 scores compared to kNN.
-- Yes, it is possible to spot risk category of getting diabetes with ~75% accuracy.

 ## What did we learn from this project?